If you’ve ever found yourself at a loss as to which restaurant to visit for good food in San Ignacio Belize, we’ve got you covered!

 Some may think, “Good Rice and Beans… okay then”, and to you who say that fear not for this place has your fix; Erva’s burritos are palette-pleasingly massive and the coconut rice with shrimp bolsters their menu with that classic Caribbean taste we’ve all grown to love from them.
 Even though Erva’s is hidden away it lies among enough San Ignacio landmarks which make it surprisingly easy to find, and find them you should.

-Kicking it off as the new kid on the block, Crave House of Flavors.
-Brain child and creation of Chef Alejandro, Crave is food art’s home in San Ignacio, the close personal feel of the seating is well punctuated by Alejandro’s kitchen being a part of the visual experience, situated in the front, seen as one enters it’s a delight to see your order being prepared with a smile by the Chef and his staff.
+Crave House of Flavors is the brain child and creation of Chef Alejandro, Crave is food art’s home in San Ignacio, the close personal feel of the seating is well punctuated by Alejandro’s kitchen being a part of the visual experience, situated in the front, seen as one enters it’s a delight to see your order being prepared with a smile by the Chef and his staff.
 Situated around the corner or down the street from everything that we call “downtown” and being beside The Ice-cream Shoppe makes getting lost on your way here a situational impossibility.

 The day to day menu has a select number of dishes, and there’s always a new special to try all with unique names and an emphasis on fresh grown, picked and prepared ingredients.
 The interior furnishings are well thought out and creatively presented, from the picnic bench out front to the solid wood family dining table inside made from a singular cut of tree-trunk leave no room to doubt the attention to detail put in by the proprietor of this cozy little kitchen.
 There isn’t much more to say about Crave other than try it, there will be no regrets.

 In case you haven’t noticed, you don’t need to leave downtown to get your foodie fix, Cenaidas is another wonderful San Ignacio eatery that specializes in really good food, exactly that, great food.
-Situated around the corner from Ervas, a little up the way from pops this street side dining hall is sure to be quite the delight if you decide to stop by.
+Situated directly infront of Maxim’s Chinese Restaurant, this little gem is sure to be quite the delight if you decide to stop by.
 While the day to day menu might not be anything radical or remarkably different, the real call of this place is their daily special; with dishes like parmesan chicken, which is breaded chicken breast lightly fried and smothered ina creamy cheesy parmesan sauce and served with a green salad and their Smokey grilled pork chops served with your choice of sides every day can be a treat.

 The Guava Limb Restaurant & Café on the outskirts of downtown San Ignacio is a gardened oasis cleverly masked as an old style colonial age wooden house.
 Walking through the gate opens up into a beautifully kept and thoughtfully decorated lawn and seating area which gently leads into a branched path upstairs to the veranda seating or down into the recently added Dug-out lounge and bar area slightly further in.
 The Limb as it’s endearingly known specializes in organic international cuisine borrowing influence from Asian, Middle Eastern, North American and of course Caribbean flavors, the key word is borrowed, as the chefs in the kitchen at The Limb are talented individuals with wonderfully wild imaginations.